 Contract Terms Checklist

-Although all contracts can be somewhat different, there are certain contract terms that are among the most commonly included in business contracts.
+Although all contracts are different, there are certain contract terms that are commonly included in business contracts.
 Not all of these provisions will be included in every contract, and most contracts will include additional provisions that relate specifically to their particular subject matter.
-The following checklist is, however, a basic and general guide as to what provisions it may be important to include, or at least consider, in the business contracts that you enter into.
+The following checklist serves as a general guide to what provisions may be important to include, or at least consider, in the business contracts that you enter into.

 Identity of the parties